 The XC40 has a much larger cargo volume with its rear seat up than the QX30 with its rear seat up (20.7 vs. 19.2 cubic feet).
 The XC40 has a much larger cargo volume with its rear seat folded than the QX30 with its rear seat folded (57.5 vs. 34 cubic feet).

 Pressing a switch automatically lowers the XC40’s optional rear seats, to make changing between passengers and cargo easier.
 The QX30 doesn’t offer automatic folding seats.

-To make loading and unloading groceries and cargo easier, especially for short adults, the XC40 has a standard power liftgate, which opens and closes automatically by pressing a button, or optionally by just waving your foot, completely leaving your hands free.
+To make loading and unloading groceries and cargo easier, especially for short adults, the XC40 has a standard power liftgate, which opens and closes automatically by pressing a button, or optionally by just kicking your foot under the back bumper, completely leaving your hands free.
 The QX30 doesn’t offer a power liftgate.

 The XC40 has a 3500 lbs. towing capacity.
 The QX30 has no towing capacity.

 The XC40 uses gas struts to support the hood for easier service access.
 The QX30 uses a prop rod to support its heavy hood.
 It takes two hands to open the hood and set the prop rod, the prop rod gets in the way during maintenance and service, and the prop rod could be knocked out, causing the heavy hood to fall on the person maintaining or servicing the car.

 The XC40 has a standard remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The QX30 doesn’t offer a remote starting system.